The New Kid on the Block: An Honest Nobl Carryon Review

 The Interior Organization

 The inside is fantastic.
 It has a great compression system with multiple zippered pockets for organizing small items, and it comes with laundry and shoe bags.
-My husband purchased the packing cubes and the water bottle, which I will review in a separate post.
-I used the packing cubes to get the extra fabrics home.
+My husband purchased the packing cubes and the water bottle.
+I used the packing cubes to get the extra fabrics home, which you can read about in my ultimate packing cube test.

 The Paris Test-Drive: My Real-World Review